silverstripe/silverstripe-framework/docs/en/00_Getting_Started/05_Coding_Conventions.md

 	}

 ```

+If the conditional statement causes the line length to exceed the maximum line length and has several clauses,
 you may break the conditional into multiple lines.
 In such a case, break the line prior to a logic operator,
 and pad the line such that it aligns under the first character of the conditional clause.
 The closing paren in the conditional will then be placed on a line with the opening brace,